rng-guy/NFSMWBartender/APPENDIX.md

 * "Chasers" only flee at Heat levels for which you define valid flee-delay values and thresholds.
 "Chasers" also only flee if they aren't in the current Heat level's "Chasers" spawn table, and if there would be enough active "Chasers" remaining in the pursuit after their retreat.

-* Fully independent traffic spawns may sometimes slow down "Chasers" spawns slightly.
+* Fully independent traffic spawns fix the vanilla issue of disappearing traffic in pursuits, but they might interfere with "Chasers" spawns to some degree under the right conditions.

 * The number of active vehicles from roadblocks is only limited at Heat levels for which you define a valid limit values.
 These limits apply to each pursuit separately.